No worry…we haven’t fallen behind while we have all been in quarantine – North Carolina is still on the 2017 NEC:

 How JCR Productions, Inc. is here for you:

 JCR Productions, Inc. continues to be here for you and to help you keep up with your educational needs and requirements as we navigate this novel virus.
 We have already started by offering smaller classes to adhere to quarantine guidelines.
-We will continue to offer premium ongoing exam preparation and continuing education courses integrating 2020 Code Changes into all our “Review and Renew including Code Changes” classes.
-(Exam Preparation courses will change much closer to the 2020 adoption date to be determined).
+We will continue to offer premium ongoing exam preparation and continuing education courses integrating 2020 Code Changes into all our “Power Quality” classes.
+(Exam Preparation courses will change to the 2020 code as the state exam testing is updated).

 Need a workshop or online course?